 Please join us on Tuesday, February 28 for our final event with our 2023 scholar-in-residence James Mann.
-This special lunch event will be moderated by CIS executive director Tom Switzer.
-James and Tom will discuss why the United States became wedded to the idea that China’s political system would inevitably open up.
+Special guest Liberal Senator for Victoria James Paterson joins the panel for this lunch event, which will be moderated by CIS executive director Tom Switzer.
+James, Sen. Paterson and Tom will discuss why the United States became wedded to the idea that China’s political system would inevitably open up.

 Xi Jinping has cemented his position to be ‘president for life’, confirming China’s continued regression to the days of Chairman Mao.
-Can America and the Biden Administration continue to look the other way when it comes to China’s human rights abuses and its growing presence in the pacific.
+Can America and the Biden Administration continue to look the other way when it comes to Xi’s growing authoritarian rule, China’s human rights abuses and its developing presence in the pacific.

 How did America’s China fantasy lose its hold?
 Is it possible it will reemerge in the future?